ahmetyasinu/getir-case/README.md

 target of ReadingIsGood is to deliver books from its one centralized warehouse to their customers within the same day.

-In order to run this application, Docker should be ran with 'docker compose up' command.
+In order to run this application, Docker should be build with 'docker-compose build' and then run with 'docker-compose up' commands.
+(In case of any errors maven clean install can be executed)

 Before starting to try the end points, token should be generated and added as a Header in the Postman requests.
 Postman requests are prepared and placed in 'resources' folder (getir-case/src/main/resources/postman).